 We say we’re #datanerds at Transform Consulting Group.
 However, for a communication and marketing person like myself, I will admit that data intimidates me.
 I prefer using words and emotions to convey ideas rather than numbers and excel sheets.
-So, how does that translate to our data-driven work at TCG?
+So, how does that translate to our data-informed work at TCG?

 In Nancy Duarte’s book “Data Story” she says, “Facts aren’t as memorable as stories.”
 She highlighted an experiment that revealed 5% of people remember individual statistics while 63% remember the stories.

 In our work – as an organization and for clients – we have to have both data and storytelling if we want to make an impact.
-If you search through our blogs, we have several data related posts (here, here, here, and here).
+If you search through our blogs, we have several data-related posts (here, here, here, and here).
 We also have a whole marketing series (here, here, here, and here).
 This blog is bringing together those 2 worlds – with 5 tips for using data in your storytelling.

 5 Tips for Using Data to Tell Your Story

 - Keep it simple.
 Numbers and data may seem far from simple at times, especially when you’re dealing with really complicated issues.
 The reality is though, most of your stakeholders are not technical experts.
 They don’t know the lingo.
 They don’t know your measurables.
 You don’t want to bog down your audience with so much “meat” that they can’t absorb anything.
 Simple is better.
-Be clear, straight to the point, and look at your data through the lens of an “everyday” person.
+Be clear, get straight to the point, and look at your data through the lens of an “everyday” person.

 - Make it relatable.
 Why is the data important?
 Who does it impact?
 It’s hard for even the biggest #datanerd to get excited about an excel sheet full of numbers or a report with a bunch of charts.
 However, if you explain the implications of the data, people will connect.
 We like to call this the “so what?”